Crochet Abbreviations (US Terms)

 Continue alternating in sets of four.

-Always finish with a DC into the top of the turning chain.
+Always finish with a DC at the top of the turning chain.

 Simply continue alternating the sets of FPDC and BPDC every few rows to keep the blocks shifting.
 This is what creates the iconic woven texture that the Basketweave stitch is famous for.